apache/mina-sshd/docs/internals.md

 the 1st packet being sent/received (respectively) **before** it reaches the SSHD code.
 This gives the programmer the capability to write a front-end that routes outgoing/incoming packets:

-* `SshClient/ClientSesssion#setClientProxyConnector` - sets a proxy that intercepts the 1st packet before being sent to the server
+* `SshClient/ClientSesssion#setClientProxyConnector` - sets a proxy that intercepts the 1st packet before being relayed to the server

-* `SshServer/ServerSession#setServerProxyAcceptor` - sets a proxy that intercept the 1st incoming packet before being processed by the server
+* `SshServer/ServerSession#setServerProxyAcceptor` - sets a proxy that intercepts the 1st incoming packet before being processed by the server